 Renewable Portfolio Standard.
 The Renewable Portfolio Standard (RPS) requires energy providers to derive 33% of their electricity from qualified renewable sources.
 This is anticipated to lower emission factors (i.e., fewer GHG emissions per kilowatt-hour used) statewide.
 Therefore, reductions from RPS are taken for energy embedded in water, which uses energy sources throughout the state to move from the water source area to the City.
 However, no credit was taken for this measure for the SCE service region (i.e., for residential and commercial electricity used in the City supplied by SCE).
-Analysis of SCE's current portfolio and the sources needed to replace the nuclear generation that has been taken out of service has revealed great uncertainty in how SCE's emission factors may change over time even if SCE meets the 33% RPS requirement.
+Analysis of SCE's current portfolio and the sources needed to replace the nuclear generation that has been taken out of service has revealed great uncertainty in how SCE's emission factors may change over time.
 Therefore, the emission factor used in the 2012 inventory and the BAU forecast was also used in the Adjusted BAU forecast.
-This represents a change from the City's ECAP assumptions and reflects the most recent understanding of SCE's future electricity generation portfolio.

 Senate Bill X7-7.
 California's SB X7-7 requires water suppliers to reduce urban per capita water consumption 20% from a baseline level by 2020.
-The City supplies approximately 80% of its own water, the other 20% supplied by Golden State Water.
-The reductions in GHG emissions from SB X7-7 were calculated by applying the reduction goals established by the City's water service and Golden State Water to the City's population in 2020 and 2035.
+The City is supplied by Golden State Water and the reductions in GHG emissions from SB X7-7 were calculated by applying the reduction goals established by Golden State Water to the City's population in 2020 and 2035.